system-zero/system-zero/data/docs/la.md

 #  - through a function call
 #  - with the ++,-- operators

-  # development: strict environemt, as is with private/public to denotes some
+  # [development: strict environemt, as it is with private/public to denotes some
   # constraints to possibilities, like not be able to use the ++,-- operators.
-  # For future future to call only functions that evaluate only expressions,
+  # For future this might allows to call only functions that evaluate only expressions,
-  # or functions that do not have code that influence or is influenced by the
+  # or functions that do not have code that influence or it is influenced by the
-  # outter environment.
+  # outter environment.]

   var condition = 0
   if condition then println ("not zero") orelse println ("zero")